gobo-eiffel/gobo/work/bootstrap/Readme.txt

 .
 Make sure that your Eiffel and C compilers are in your $PATH.
 .
 Depending on your platform, run either:

+  Under Windows:
+     bootstrap.bat [-v] <c_compiler> <eiffel_compiler>
+  or under Unix:
+     bootstrap.sh [-v] <c_compiler> <eiffel_compiler>
+  or with CMake builder toolchain:
      cmake -G <generator> -DCMAKE_BUILD_TYPE=RELEASE
      make

 To find out about the already supported values for
+<c_compiler> and <eiffel_compiler>, run the same command
-<generator> run cmake but with the option '-help'.
+but with the option '-help'.
+The optional command-line option -v is used to run the bootstrap in verbose mode.
+Since not all C compilers nor all platforms have been tested, you are welcome to send patches and/or code to support other C compilers.

 After having run this bootstrap procedure, the Gobo package should be fully installed on your computer and ready to be